ConfRAG: Confidence-Guided Retrieval-Augmenting Generation: Experimental Results

-\paragraph{Other solutions:} We compare our solution with two state-of-the-art solutions. {\bf R-Tuning}~\citep{zhang2024rtuninginstructinglargelanguage} generates its training data by adding a prompt ``Are you sure you accurately answered the question based on your internal knowledge?'' in the question, and padding ``I am sure'' or ``I am unsure'' based on correctness of the generated answer.
+We compare {\ConfQA} with two baseline solutions: LLM without dampener and LLM with dampener in the inference.
+In addition, we implemented two state-of-the-art solutions. {\bf R-Tuning}~\citep{zhang2024rtuninginstructinglargelanguage} generates its training data by adding a prompt ``Are you sure you accurately answered the question based on your internal knowledge?'' in the question, and padding ``I am sure'' or ``I am unsure'' based on correctness of the generated answer.
 In the inference, it again appends the prompt and applies post-processing by removing answers with the suffix of ``I am unsure''.
-We used both MMLU (proposed in the paper) and DBPedia for training. {\bf IDK}~\citep{cheng2024aiassistantsknowdont} requires answer consistency in addition to answer correctness, and we add a consistency requirement of at least four out of five times.
+We used both MMLU~\citep{hendrycks2021measuringmassivemultitasklanguage} (proposed in the paper) and DBPedia for training. {\bf IDK}~\citep{cheng2024aiassistantsknowdont} requires answer consistency in addition to answer correctness, and we add a consistency requirement of at least four out of five times.
 We used DBPedia for its fine-tuning for more direct comparison.